garfieldnate/Sublime-Soar-Tools/Readme.md

 Current Functionality
 =====================

+###Syntax Highlighting

+Soar syntax highlighting is applied to files with the '.soar' or '.soarunit' extensions.
+Code folding is also provided but is irregular at the moment.

+###Snippets

+Several snippets are currently provided for various types of Soar productions, [SoarDoc](http://web.eecs.umich.edu/~soar/sitemaker/projects/soardoc/soardoc.html), and [SoarUnit](https://code.google.com/p/jsoar/wiki/SoarUnit) setup/test blocks.
+SoarDoc snippets are triggered by `##!` and production snippets are triggered by `sp`.
+Provided snippets are:

+* SoarDoc, triggered by `##!`, for:
+    - documenting a file
+    - documenting an operator
+    - documenting a production
+* Soar productions, triggered by `sp`, for:
+    - propose/compare/apply operator
+    - elaborate state
+    - elaborate substate
+* SoarUnit blocks:
+    - setup block
+    - test block

 ###SoarUnit

 If you have [JSoar/SoarUnit](https://code.google.com/p/jsoar/wiki/SoarUnit) on your computer, you can run it with a build command (ctrl+b or command+b) when you have a SoarUnit file open.
 You will, however, need to specify the location of SoarUnit if it is not in your PATH.
 You may also wish to test using C Soar.
 To specify these settings, go to Preferences --> Package Settings --> Soar Tools --> Settings - User.
 These are your available settings: